Finding Hidden Gems in Europe: 39 Unique Places to Get off the Beaten Path Europe

 Senja – Norway

 Did you know that there’s an island in Norway that has jagged mountain peaks and tiny fishing villages, and experiences the Midnight Sun during the summer and the Northern Lights during the winter?
-It’s called Senja, and unless you’re from Norway, there’s a good chance you’ve never heard of it.
+It’s called Senja, and unless you’re from Norway, there’s a good chance you’ve never heard of it as it truly is one of those secret places in Europe that you must visit.

 Several places are firmly on the tourist trail in Norway, but the island of Senja still feels relatively undiscovered by mass tourism.
 Which definitely makes it a hidden gem!